 Who Trades the US Dollar Index

 The US dollar is still considered the world’s leading reserve currency.
 This makes the USDX a vital component in predicting moves on the financial markets.
-Most commodity prices, such as gold trading, are quoted in dollars, so that when the value of the USDX increases, commodity prices usually decrease, and vice versa.
+Most commodity prices, such as gold trading or silver trading, are quoted in dollars, so that when the value of the USDX increases, commodity prices usually decrease, and vice versa.
 Bond traders also watch the USDX, as yield rates generally decline when the dollar’s value appreciates, especially during periods of recession.

 But it is in the currency markets where the USDX is actively watched.
 Virtually all the major trading pairs have the USD as a component, and these include the EUR-USD, USD-JPY, GBP-USD, USDCAD, AUDUSD and the NZDUSD.

 Determining the direction of the USD is essential in determining the direction of the entire market.
 For instance, a EURUSD trader will buy the pair if the USDX is falling (implying decreasing dollar value) and sell it when the index is rising.

 Commodity, forex and stock market british traders all watch the US Dollar Index when making their predictions.

 - Forex trading Time: Monday – Friday 00:00-20:59 GMT

 The USD Index Calculation

 The value of the USDX is determined on the basis of a basket of major global currencies.
 Its computation has been changed only once – in 1999 when the euro (EUR) replaced multiple European currencies.

 The current currencies included in the USDX mix, as well as their relative weights, are as follows: